Cultural Shows in Bangkok

 Taxi from central Bangkok 80-100 baht (meter).

-There is a Khon (Thai classical masked dance) show at the Sala Chalermkrung Theatre every Thursday and Friday from 19.30-22.00.
-The show is based on the Ramakien which is the Thai version of the Hindu Ramayana epic.
+Another one of the famous cultural shows in Bangkok is the Khon (Thai classical masked dance) show at the Sala Chalermkrung Theatre every Thursday and Friday from 19.30-22.00.
+The show, based on the Ramakien, a Thai version of the Hindu Ramayana epic.

-The show is performed by a troupe of dancers in lavish costumes depicting four sets of characters.
-They are male, female, monkeys and demons.
-The show is accompanied by live traditional Thai music.
+The show, performed by a troupe of dancers in lavish costumes depicts four sets of characters.
+They are male, female, monkeys, and demons.
+The show features a soundtrack of live traditional Thai music.
 The story is about the eternal struggle between the forces of good and evil.

 Location: Chalermkrung Theatre, Charoenkrung Road, Bangkok.

 Admission: 800, 1000, 1200 baht.

 Show Time: 07.30 Thursday-Friday.

 Getting There: Taxi, Bus No. 12, 48, 508